araynimax/sounity/README.md

 ### Upcoming Features

-- Support for youtube links
+- Support for youtube links (Very "hacky" todo, this will be delayed until I find a clean solution)
-- Support for youtube livestreams
+- Support for youtube livestreams (Very "hacky" todo, this will be delayed until I find a clean solution)
 - Extending the API
   - SetSoundVolume
   - SetSoundSource